-\Course materials are posted on Canvas unless otherwise noted (no books, etc to purchase).
-Please note that additional selections will be provided on Canvas, not listed here and that there are additional recorded lectures on Canvas with quizzes.
+Course materials are posted on Canvas unless otherwise noted (no books, etc to purchase).
+Please note that additional selections (usually media-based materials) will be provided on Canvas and that there are additional recorded lectures on Canvas with quizzes.
+Note that while these materials are offered in the course, at times you will have a choice of which to read, watch, etc. I offer a choice typically because we cover sensitive topics and I want you to consider your well-being and what will support your learning in the course.